-Announcements during the recently held Lianghui (“Two Sessions”) meetings in Beijing, highlight that government policy support will be expanded in areas such as more special treasury bonds, local government bonds and credit growth.
+Announcements during the Lianghui (“Two Sessions”) meetings in Beijing, highlight that government policy support will be expanded in areas such as more special treasury bonds, local government bonds and credit growth.
 In addition, the Government has created room for an expanded fiscal deficit and has dropped its annual GDP growth target.

 Budget deficit target: 3.6% of GDP (deficit was 2.8% in 2019)